Nuitka/Nuitka-website/posts/nuitka-release-044.rst

 -  Line numbers of expressions are now updates as evaluation progresses.
    This almost corrects.

-   Finally improves `Issue#9 <http://bugs.nuitka.net/issue9>`__.
-Now
-   only expression parts that cannot raise, do not update, which can still cause difference, but much less often, and then definitely useless.
+   Now only expression parts that cannot raise, do not update, which can still cause difference, but much less often, and then definitely useless.